CICE-Consortium/CICE/doc/source/user_guide/ug_implementation.rst

 If `history\_file` = ‘iceh’ then the
 filenames will have the form **iceh.[timeID].nc** or **iceh.[timeID].da**, depending on the output file format chosen in **comp\_ice** (set `IO\_TYPE`).
 The history files are CF-compliant; header information for data contained in the files is displayed with the command `ncdump -h filename.nc`.
-Parallel  output is available using the PIO library; the attribute `io\_flavor` distinguishes output files written with PIO from those written with standard netCDF.
+Parallel output is available using the PIO library; the attribute `io\_flavor` distinguishes output files written with PIO from those written with standard netcdf.
 With binary files, a separate header file is written with equivalent information.
 Standard fields are output according to settings in the **icefields\_nml** section of **ice\_in** (see :ref:`tabnamelist`).
 The user may add (or subtract) variables not already available in the namelist by following the instructions in section :ref:`addhist`.

-With this release, the history module has been divided into several modules based on the desired formatting and on the variables themselves.
+The history module has been divided into several modules based on the desired formatting and on the variables themselves.
 Parameters, variables and routines needed by multiple modules is in **ice\_history\_shared.F90**, while the primary routines